adi-code22/adi-code22/README.md

 - 📫 How to reach me: adityakrishnanp007@gmail.com
 - 🌱 Now learning GoLang and Natural Language Processing.
 - 👯 I’m looking forward to collaborate on Flutter and NLP Projects.
-- 💬 Ask me about Flutter, Python, ML, Cyber Security, Crypto.
+- 💬 Ask me about Flutter, Python, ML, C/C++, Competitive Programming.
 - ⚡ Fun fact: I love to code 🤪